 There are multiple leave plans for eligible employees at Stanly Community College.
 With the exception of the Family and Medical Leave Act, the term “immediate family member” is defined as spouse, parent, child, brother, sister, grandparent, or grandchild.
 The term includes the step, half, and in-law relationships and other dependents living in the employee’s household.

+Leave is documented online in the employee account for Time Clock Plus.
 Leave must be preapproved by the supervisor in a timely manner that allows for coverage of duties.
 Leave, other than unexpected sickness or an emergency, must be requested at least one week in advance and preapproved by the supervisor before the leave is taken.
-In cases of unexpected sickness or an emergency, the request for leave must be submitted to the supervisor on the first day the employee returns to work.
+In cases of unexpected sickness or an emergency, the request for leave must be submitted in Time Clock Plus on the first day the employee returns to work.
 It is the supervisor’s responsibility to be accountable for all their employees’ time away from work and to ensure that all requests for leave are submitted as described above.
-Supervisors must submit all Monthly Time and Leave Reports to Payroll by the fifth of each month after the leave is taken.
+Supervisors must approve leave time in Time Clock Plus by the fifth of each month after the leave is taken.

 Leave will be taken only upon authorization of the appropriate supervisor, who will consider granting leave for such time or times when it will least interfere with the efficient operation of the College.

 Compensatory time applies to positions that are classified as non-exempt.
-If it is necessary for non-exempt individuals to work more than forty hours per week, compensatory time will be earned at the rate of one and one-half times for all hours over forty.
-Supervisors must authorize any hours in excess of forty.
+If it is necessary for non-exempt individuals to work more than forty (40) hours per week, compensatory time will be earned at the rate of one and one-half times for all hours over forty (40).
+Supervisors must authorize any hours in excess of forty (40).
 Supervisors will make every effort to schedule the employee to take compensatory time as soon as possible after it is earned.
 Except in extraordinary circumstances, it should not be carried into the next month.
-Supervisors will also ensure that proper documentation is completed to show when compensatory time was earned and when used.
+Supervisors will also ensure that proper documentation is completed in Time Clock Plus to show when compensatory time was earned and when used.
+Supervisors may use the note function of Time Clock Plus to designate approval for applying compensatory time as leave time.
 Employees may verify with the Office of Human Resources if they are exempt or non-exempt.